Vigneux-sur-Seine

-Vigneux-sur-Seine (/fr/, literally Vigneux on Seine) is a commune in the southern suburbs of Paris, France.
-It is located 17.6 km from the centre of Paris.
+Vigneux-sur-Seine (/fr/; 'Vigneux-on-Seine') is a commune in the southeastern outer suburbs of Paris, France.
+It is located in Essonne, 17.6 km from the centre of Paris, on the departmental border with Val-de-Marne.

-Inhabitants of Vigneux-sur-Seine are known as Vigneusiens.
+Inhabitants of Vigneux-sur-Seine are known as Vigneusiens (masculine) and Vigneusiennes (feminine) in French.

+Toponymy

+The name Vigneux derives from the Latin vinea, meaning 'vineyard'.

+History

+The Hôtel de Ville was completed in 1880 and extended in the 1970s.

 Transport

 Vigneux-sur-Seine is served by Vigneux-sur-Seine station on Paris RER line D.

 Twin towns – sister cities

 Vigneux-sur-Seine is twinned with: